Case Study

 The engine is a three-layer system.
 Rust handles all graph algorithms, compiled to a 331KB WASM binary.
 A Web Worker loads that binary and runs computation in a background thread so the UI never freezes.
 A React hook wraps the worker with a promise-based API that feels like calling any other async function.

-This means a user can trigger a betweenness centrality calculation on the full network, continue interacting with the page, and receive the results when they're ready: no loading spinners, no frozen tabs.
+A user can trigger a betweenness centrality calculation on the full network, keep interacting with the page, and see the results when they land.
+No loading spinners, no frozen tabs.

 Rust Core